-The Middle and Upper School students have access to the Grimball Media Center, equipped with 15 Mac computers, age-appropriate e-books, and unlimited digital resources along with a digital art lab in the Upper School building.
+Our students have access to the Grimball Media Center, equipped with computers, age-appropriate e-books, and unlimited digital resources along with a digital art lab in the Upper School building.

 Each student is also issued an iPad or a Chromebook, based off of their grade level, for use during the school year, which they fully utilize for homework, educational apps, research, and more.

 With the entire Middle and Upper school using a 1:1 iPad/Chromebook model, online learning and "flipped classroom" techniques are more accessible.
 Lower School students have access to a class set of iPads to encourage exploratory learning.

 iPads and Chromebooks enhance learning by:

 - increasing student engagement by approaching the students in their (digital) world

 - increasing efficiency and depth of the learning experience in the classroom